 Sam’s Club Products

-Sam’s Club usually sells more items than Costco, with the former carrying 6,000 – 7,000 SKUs.
-Like Costco, you can find virtually anything in bulk from food items to household goods.
+Sam’s Club usually sells more items than Costco, with the former carrying 6,000 to 7,000 SKUs.
+Like Costco, you can find virtually anything in bulk, from food items to household goods.

-You will find a broader swath of large, name brand products at Sam’s Club.
+You will find a broader assortment of large, name-brand products at Sam’s Club.
 A big component of this is commonly sharing lots with Walmart locations so they can bring in more SKUs.

 But, Sam’s Club doesn’t put the same weight on offering higher-end items without sacrificing value.